-The Compensation Committee of the Board is responsible for ensuring that the Corporation has appropriate procedures for executive compensation and making recommendations to the Board with respect to the compensation of the Corporation's executive officers.
-The Compensation Committee's mandate is to ensure that total compensation paid to all executives is fair and reasonable and is consistent with the Corporation's compensation philosophy.
+The Compensation] Committee of the Board is responsible for ensuring that the Corporation has appropriate procedures for reviewing executive compensation and making recommendations to the Board with respect to the compensation of the Corporation's executive officers.
+The Compensation Committee seeks to ensure that total compensation paid to all executive officers is fair and reasonable and is consistent with the Corporation's compensation philosophy.

-The Compensation Committee is also responsible for recommending compensation for the directors and officers, stock options grants to the directors, officers, employees and consultants pursuant to the Corporation's Stock Option Plan (the "Option Plan") and issuances of Common Shares to directors and officers pursuant to the Corporation's Incentive Stock Grant Program (the "Stock Grant Program").
+The Compensation Committee is also responsible for recommending compensation for the directors, stock options grants to the directors, officers, employees and consultants pursuant to the Corporation's Stock Option Plan (the "Option Plan") and issuances of Common Shares to directors and officers pursuant to the Corporation's Incentive Stock Grant Program (the "Stock Grant Program").

-The Compensation Committee is currently comprised of Brian Bayley (Chairman), Brian Levet, and Larry Okada, all of whom are independent directors.
-The board is satisfied that the composition of the Compensation Committee ensures an objective process for determining compensation.
+The Compensation Committee consists of Brian Bayley (Chairman), Brian Levet, and Larry Okada, all of whom are independent (outside, non-management) directors.
+The Board is satisfied that the composition of the Compensation Committee ensures an objective process for determining compensation.
+Each of the members of the Committee has skills and direct experience relevant to his responsibilities as a member of the Committee as follows: